ut-proj/presentations/codebeam-america-2021/content/_index.md

 Things are a little different for the "Bevin" backend:

-1. while there's still the general server
+* while there's still the general server
-2. and a backend-specific server
+* and a backend-specific server

 There's no custom REPL.
-This backend doesn't have its own language, unlike Extempore, so we get to use the regular LFE REPL.
+This backend doesn't have its own language, unlike Extempore, so we don't need one: we get to use the regular LFE REPL.

-Also, there are two OS processes for the two separate binaries for this backend: A MIDI tool for sending MIDI messages, and another for receiving them.
+Also, there are _two_ OS processes for the separate binaries which comprise this backend: A MIDI tool for sending MIDI messages, and another for receiving them.

 {{% /note %}}